bens4lsu/theskinny-publish/Content/blog2/wet.md

 And then something odd happened:  I started to laugh.

 Instead of being annoying, it was unbelievably fun.
 The rain felt cold and fresh and clean.
 I turned up the radio, and pushed the gas harder.
 I sprayed water from my tires up into the air, adding to the monsoon.
-By this time, I was laughing like a stoner in front of an <i>Animal House</i> rerun.
+By this time, I was laughing like a stoner in front of an *Animal House* rerun.

 At home, I figured that I would put the cover on, to minimize the soaking seats.
 In the few minutes that I was completely outside, I was drenched.
 I walked up to the front door, wet pants stuck to my legs.
 I splashed barefoot through the puddles.
 The rain was cold in the air, but warm in the puddles over previously sizzling concrete.